yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 # Lab 02: Integrate Azure OpenAI into your app

 ## Lab scenario
 With the Azure OpenAI Service, developers can create chatbots, language models, and other applications that excel at understanding natural human language.
 The Azure OpenAI provides access to pre-trained AI models, as well as a suite of APIs and tools for customizing and fine-tuning these models to meet the specific requirements of your application.
-In this exercise, you'll learn how to deploy a model in Azure OpenAI and use it in your own application to summarize text.
+In this exercise, you'll learn how to deploy a model in Azure OpenAI and use it in your application to summarize text.

 ## Lab objectives
 In this lab, you will complete the following tasks: